NathanBaker2012/CS361-Image-Microservice/README.md

 pip install Pillow

-Download the "Image Microservice" zip file and extract the "Image Microservice v[x.x]" folder wherever you like within your project.
+1. Download the "Image Microservice" zip file and extract the "Image Microservice v[x.x]" folder wherever you like within your project.
 This microservice can be used anywhere, but be sure to only extract it where other files/projects are not finicky about folder contents.
 Ideally this will be the root of your main project, or in parallel with the folder holding your main project.

-Open Image_MSVC.py and update "FILEPATH" in the "main_directory" variable to the root of the "Image Microservice" folder (include the "Image Microservice" folder).
+2. Open Image_MSVC.py and update "FILEPATH" in the "main_directory" variable to the root of the "Image Microservice" folder (include the "Image Microservice" folder).
 Ensure slash formatting matches document, as of now this means using double backslashes \ \ between folders.

-In "Image Library" add all your high fidelity images.
+3. In "Image Library" add all your high fidelity images.
 It is recommended to use a simple, but consistent and clear naming scheme.

-# How to use
+# How to Request an Image

+1. Run the Image Microservice in a dedicated terminal
+2. Create a variable to hold the name of the image you wish to request, as a string
+'''
+#Example variable assignment
+image_name = "Cat"
+'''
+4. Create a variable to hold the quality setting you wish to request, as a string
+'''
+#Example variable assignment
+quality = "Medium"
+'''
-To request an image, run the Image Microservice in a dedicated terminal.
-Then, in your main program, write into "ImageMSVCRequest.txt" the exact name of the image without the extension, followed by a quality setting existing in "Image_MSVC.py" in a [name, quality] format.
-Example: "Cat, Medium".
-Valid default qualities are "low", "medium", and "high".
+6. In your main program, write the exact name of the image you want and the quality without the file extension into the "ImageMSVCRequest.txt".
+(Ex: "[IMAGENAME], [QUALITY]")
+'''
+#Example request in Python, exchange "FILEPATH" for the path you used in the Setup above.
+main_directory = "FILEPATH"

+image_msvc_request = main_directory + "\\ImageMSVCRequest.txt"
+image_msvc_response = main_directory + "\\ImageMSVCResponse.txt"

+image_name = "Cat"
+quality = "Medium"

+with open(image_msvc_request, "w") as f:
+        request = image_name + ", " + quality
+        f.write(request)
+        f.close
+'''

+Notes:
+- Valid default qualities are "low", "medium", and "high".
 Case sensitive only on first letter.
 Ex: "low" and "Low" are acceptable, "lOw" is an invalid input.

-After making a request, up to 200ms may pass before the new image is uploaded to the "Loaded Image" folder.
+- After making a request, up to 200ms may pass before the new image is uploaded to the "Loaded Image" folder.
 Account for this in your main program with either a sleep function, or a re-read with a timed window to allow some wiggle room.
 Further updates aim to reduce this to under 100ms.

-To load the image, after the delay mentioned above, read the contents of "ImageMSVCResponse.txt" and store it.
-This is the full filepath of the new file, including name and extension.
-Use this to load the singular image stored in the "Loaded Image" folder in any way you see fit within your program.
+# How to Receive an Image

+1. Make sure the 200ms delay mentioned previously is adhered to, then read the contents of "ImageMSVCRESPONSE.txt" and store it in a variable.
+'''
+#Wait 200ms, then open and save response.
+    time.sleep(0.2)
+    with open(image_msvc_response) as f:
+        image_MSVC_response = f.read()
+        f.close()
+'''
+3. Pull the image from the filepath and resize as needed.
+How you open or store this image is entirely up to you.
+'''
+if image_MSVC_response == "No image found":
+        print("Error: No image found")
+    elif image_MSVC_response == "Invalid input":
+        print("Error: Invalid input")
+    elif image_MSVC_response:
+        image_path = image_MSVC_response
+        raw_image = Image.open(image_path)
+        resized_image = raw_image.resize((120, 150), Image.LANCZOS)
+   #Below is an example of using Tkinter to resize or display such an image.
+Your implementation may differ.
+        character_image = ImageTk.PhotoImage(resized_image)
+        char_img_label = tk.Label(root, image=character_image)
+        char_img_label.image = character_image
+        char_img_label.grid(row=9, column=0)
+'''

 # Troubleshooting
 If you receive the error "Invalid input" ensure you followed the input format.
 Quality requests must match the options in "Image_MSVC.py".
 At base this is "low", "medium", and "high, first letter being case-sensitive.
 Ex: "high" or "High" but not "HiGh".